rudidude86/gura-lang.github.io/documents/Flow-Control.md

     if (x) { /* branch 1 */ } elsif (y) { /* branch 2 */ } else { /* branch 3 */ }

-Of course, contents in the blocks may be written in multiple lines.
+Of course, content in a block embraced by a pair of curly brackets may contain multiple lines.
-This enables you to write a program in a similar syntax as other languages.
+This enables you to write a script in a similar syntax as other languages.

     if (x) {